cvc5/ethos/user_manual.md

 # Including and referencing files

-The ALF checker supports the following commands for file inclusion:
+The Ethos supports the following commands for file inclusion:
 - `(include <string>)`, which includes the file indicated by the given string.
 The path to the file is taken relative to the directory of the file that includes it.
 - `(reference <string> <symbol>?)`, which similar to `include` includes the file indicated by the given string, and furthermore marks that file as being the *reference input* for the current run of the checker (see below).
 The optional symbol can refer to a normalization routine (see below).

 ## Validation Proofs via Reference Inputs

-When the ALF checker encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the reference file.
+When the Ethos encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the reference file.

-In particular, when the command `(reference "file.smt2")` is read, the ALF checker will parse `file.smt2`.
+In particular, when the command `(reference "file.smt2")` is read, the Ethos will parse `file.smt2`.
-The definitions and declaration commands in this file will be treated as normal, that is, they will populate the symbol table of the ALF checker as they normally would if they were to appear in an `*.smt3` input.
+The definitions and declaration commands in this file will be treated as normal, that is, they will populate the symbol table of the Ethos as they normally would if they were to appear in an `*.smt3` input.
 The commands of the form `(assert F)` will add `F` to a set of formulas we will refer to as the *reference assertions*.
 Other commands in `file.smt2` (e.g. `set-logic`, `set-option`, and so on) will be ignored.

-If alfc has read a reference file, then for each command of the form `(assume <symbol> G)`, alfc will check whether `G` occurs in the set of parsed reference assertions.
+If ethos has read a reference file, then for each command of the form `(assume <symbol> G)`, ethos will check whether `G` occurs in the set of parsed reference assertions.
 If it does not, then an error is thrown indicating that the proof is assuming a formula that is not a part of the original input.

-> Only one reference command can be executed for each run of alfc.
+> Only one reference command can be executed for each run of ethos.

-> Incremental `*.smt2` inputs are not supported as reference files in the current version of alfc.
+> Incremental `*.smt2` inputs are not supported as reference files in the current version of ethos.

 ## Validation up to Normalization

-Since the validation is relying on the fact that alfc can faithfully parse the original *.smt2 file, validation will only succeed if the signatures used by the ALF checker exactly match the syntax for terms in the *.smt2 file.
+Since the validation is relying on the fact that ethos can faithfully parse the original *.smt2 file, validation will only succeed if the signatures used by the Ethos exactly match the syntax for terms in the *.smt2 file.
 Minor changes in how terms are represented will lead to mismatches.
-For this reason, alfc additionally supports providing an optional normalization routine via `(reference <string> <term>)`, which includes the file indicated by the given string and specifies all assumptions must match an assertion after running the provided normalization function.
+For this reason, ethos additionally supports providing an optional normalization routine via `(reference <string> <term>)`, which includes the file indicated by the given string and specifies all assumptions must match an assertion after running the provided normalization function.

 For example:
 ```